Skip navigation

 duoauthproxy-version.exe /S /exclude-auth-proxy-manager

-1. Ensure that Perl and a compiler toolchain are installed.
+1. Ensure you have compiler toolchain packages installed.
 On most recent RPM-based distributions — like Fedora, Red Hat Enterprise, and CentOS — you can install these by running (as root):

-$ yum install gcc make libffi-devel perl zlib-devel diffutils
+$ yum install gcc make libffi-devel zlib-devel diffutils

 On Debian-derived systems, install these dependencies by running (as root):

-$ apt-get install build-essential libffi-dev perl zlib1g-dev
+$ apt-get install build-essential libffi-dev zlib1g-dev

 If SELinux is present on your system and you want the Authentication Proxy installer to build and install its SELinux module, include selinux-policy-devel and chkconfig in the dependencies:

-$ yum install gcc make libffi-devel perl zlib-devel diffutils selinux-policy-devel chkconfig
+$ yum install gcc make libffi-devel zlib-devel diffutils selinux-policy-devel chkconfig

-$ apt-get install build-essential libffi-dev perl zlib1g-dev selinux-policy-devel chkconfig
+$ apt-get install build-essential libffi-dev zlib1g-dev selinux-policy-devel chkconfig

 2. Download the most recent Authentication Proxy for Unix from https://dl.duosecurity.com/duoauthproxy-latest-src.tgz.
 From the command line you can use curl or wget to download the file, like $ wget --content-disposition https://dl.duosecurity.com/duoauthproxy-latest-src.tgz.
-Depending on your download method, the actual filename may reflect the version e.g. duoauthproxy-6.4.1-src.tgz.
+Depending on your download method, the actual filename may reflect the version e.g. duoauthproxy-6.4.2-src.tgz.
 View checksums for Duo downloads here.

 3. Extract the Authentication Proxy files and build it as follows:

-$ tar xzf duoauthproxy-6.4.1-src.tgz
+$ tar xzf duoauthproxy-6.4.2-src.tgz

 $ cd duoauthproxy-version-src